Akshat-Kalra/FitTrackr/README.md

 - The application will store user workouts including exercises, sets, reps and weight lifted.
 The application will also calculate the total workout volume and will store it as well.
 - The application will also let the user see their previous workouts and the total volume they performed in that workout.
-- The application will also generate graphical visualizations that will display the trend in user's total workout volume over days and weeks, which will let the user know if they are making progress or not.

 **Who will use it?**